swcarpentry/good-enough-practices-in-scientific-computing/index.md

 When considering how to store metadata, consider the intended audience.
 Is it humans?
 Write a README.
-Is it machines, such as metadata harvesters and formal repostiories?
+Is it machines, such as metadata harvesters and formal repositories?
-Create an impeccably formated metadata file.
+Create an impeccably formatted metadata file.

 ## Software